cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 Do not <u>underline</u> text.
 On websites or documents shared online, it makes text look like a hyperlink.
 Use **bold** for emphasis instead.

+## Words

+### Alaska Native

+Use **Alaska Native** instead of **Inuit** or other Tribe names when referring to people descended from the native peoples of Alaska.
+This follows federal [Bureau of Indian Affairs language guidelines](https://www.bia.gov/guide/editorial-guide#cultural-terms).
+This may be abbreviated to **AI/AN** in charts as part of the American Indian/Alaska Native federal demographic group.

+### alright

+Use **alright** as a synonym for **OK**.
+Spell it this way and not **all right**.

+### American Indian

+In charts only, use **American Indian** instead of **Native American** when referring to people descended from the native peoples of the continental U.S. This follows federal demographic language (abbreviated to **AI/AN**).
+In all other cases, use “Native American.”

+### Asian American

+Use **Asian American** when referring to people of Asian descent.
+Capitalize this wherever it appears in a sentence.

+### Black

+Use **Black** when referring to people of African descent.
+Capitalize this wherever it appears in a sentence.

+### CA.gov

+Use CA.gov when writing about the ecosystem of state websites or the [State of California homepage](https://www.ca.gov/).
+This follows the California Department of Technology style.
+Use ca.gov when writing a URL, like digital.ca.gov.

+### Cal OES

+The **Governor’s Office of Emergency Services** is abbreviated **Cal OES**.
+This follows the [office’s](https://www.caloes.ca.gov/) style.
+Write out the full name before using the abbreviation on each page.

+### Cal/OSHA

+The **California Division of Occupational Safety and Health** is abbreviated **Cal/OSHA**.
+This follows the [division’s](https://www.dir.ca.gov/dosh/) style.
+Write out the full name before using the abbreviation on each page.

+### county

+Use **county** in lowercase when referring to a level of government.

+> Example:
+> The county is paying for this program.

+Capitalize “county” if it starts a sentence.

+> Example:
+> County testing facilities are open daily.

+Capitalize “county” when referring to a specific county.

+> Examples:
+> Sacramento County is working to address homelessness.

+When referring to more than one county, do not capitalize “counties.”

+> Example:
+> Orange, San Diego, and Imperial counties are working together to prevent wildfires.

+### data
+Write data as if it’s singular.
+This sounds more natural and conversational than writing it as if it’s plural.

+> Example:> This data supports making a change.

+### directorate

+The collective term for ODI’s director and chief deputy director.

+### disability

+Use **people with disabilities** instead of **disabled people**.
+This affirms the humanity of people with a disability instead of defining them by their condition.

+If writing about people who share the same disability, be specific.

+> Example:
+> There are new online tools to help blind people.

+### division

+The major organizational units of ODI are divisions.
+They are:

+* Operations
+* Strategy, Partnerships & Training
+* CalInnovate
+* CalData

+### e.g.
+Do not use Latin abbreviations like *e.g.* (which stands for *exempli gratia*, or “for example”).
+Many people do not understand them.
+Use **for example** instead.

+### executive team

+We use **executive team** to collectively refer to ODI’s senior leadership team and their direct reports (often deputy directors).

+### for example

+Use **for example** instead of **e.g**, which is an abbreviation of the Latin phrase *exempli gratia*.
+This translates to “for example.”
+Writing out “for example” makes it clear to the reader what you mean.

+### Governor

+Always capitalize the word **Governor**, either with or without their name.
+This follows the [Office of the Governor’s](https://www.gov.ca.gov/) style.

+> Examples:
+> The Governor’s order
+> Governor Gavin Newsom

+### homelessness

+Use **people who are homeless** or **people without homes** instead of **the homeless** or **homeless people**.
+This affirms the humanity of people in this situation instead of defining them by their present situation.

+### i.e.

+Do not use Latin abbreviations like **i.e.** (which stands for *id est*, or “that is”).
+Many people do not understand them.
+Use “that is” instead.

+### Latino

+Use **Latino** instead of **Latinx** or **Hispanic** when referring to people of Latin American or Spanish descent.

+### LGBTQ+

+Use **LGBTQ+** instead of **LGBTQ** or similar initialisms.
+This is the prevailing convention among state departments.